SIGNUP FOR UPDATES

 subscribe to our monthly newsletter

-25 top street food chefs and vendors/hawkers from around the world will descend onto Manila for this year’s World Street Food Jamboree.
-They include household names from India, China, Indonesia, Malaysia, Vietnam, USA, Thailand and Singapore.
+28 top street food chefs and vendors/hawkers from around the world will descend onto Manila for this year’s World Street Food Jamboree.
+They include household names from India, China, Indonesia, Malaysia, Vietnam, USA, Thailand, Mexico, Germany, Singapore, Japan.

 Prices of Food: